kubernetes/sig-release/release-team/role-handbooks/release-notes/editing-flow.md

 informative release notes is one of the responsibilities of the Release Team each cycle.

+A good introduction talk is the "[Lightning Talk: Kubernetes Release Notes Tips & Tricks](https://www.youtube.com/watch?v=n62oPohOyYs)" where you can find some general guidelines about the release notes (wording, grammar, labels, etc).

 Release Engineering has developed various tools to help the Team complete its duties.
 One of them is `krel` — the [Kubernetes Release Toolbox](https://github.com/kubernetes/release/tree/master/docs/krel).